 The Audit & Supervisory Committee is comprised of five members, two Audit & Supervisory Committee members (full-time) and three Audit & Supervisory Committee members (independent external directors).
-The two full-time members were elected to strengthen the effectiveness of audit and supervision functions through the collection of information from directors (excluding directors who are Audit & Supervisory Committee members), executive officers, employees, etc., attendance at important meetings and close cooperation with the Internal Audit Dept.

-The Audit & Supervisory Committee holds regular meetings prior to monthly Board of Directors meetings with all members attending the meetings.
-It also holds irregular meetings as necessary.
-During the fiscal year ended March 2022, the committee held 12 meetings.
+The Audit & Supervisory Committee holds regular meetings prior to monthly Board of Directors meetings with all members in attendance.
+It also holds special meetings as necessary.
+During fiscal 2022, the committee held 12 meetings.

-Each of the monthly meetings took approximately three hours.
-After receiving audit reports from the Internal Audit Dept., reports on important meetings, including those of the Management Committee, from the full-time Audit & Supervisory Committee members and quarterly financial reports from the Finance & Accounting Dept., the members of the Audit & Supervisory Committee, among other activities, exchanged opinions with Group CFO, executive officer and supervisor of the Management Division on a regular basis and confirmed what was discussed at meetings of the Advisory Committee Relating to Nominations and Compensation.
-The Company also adopts measures to enhance the effectiveness of audits, having established an Audit & Supervisory Committee Dept. to support the execution of duties by the Audit & Supervisory Committee and appointed full-time staff dedicated to the department.
+Each monthly meeting took approximately three hours.
+After receiving audit reports from the Internal Audit Department, reports on important meetings, including those of the Management Committee from the full-time Audit & Supervisory Committee members and quarterly financial reports from the Finance & Accounting Department, the members of the Audit & Supervisory Committee periodically exchanged opinions with Group CFO and executive officer and supervisor of the Management Division and confirmed the content of discussions at meetings of the Advisory Committee Relating to Nominations and Compensation.
+The Company also adopts measures to enhance the effectiveness of audits, having established an Audit & Supervisory Committee Department to support the execution of duties by the Audit & Supervisory Committee and appointed full-time staff dedicated to the department.